Variational Time Integration Approach for Smoothed Particle Hydrodynamics Simulation of Fluids: SPH Variational Time Integrator

 The analysis of the first term in equation (\ref{eq:derivative-Hg-resp-kplus1}) can be made by considering the general term:

-Expression (\ref{eq:definicao-funcao-F4}) depends on basic operations involving the density $\rho$, which is limited by $c_{\rho}$, the Gaussian kernel $W$ (expression (\ref{eq:Gaussian-Kernel})), and its first order derivatives which are also limited.
+Expression (\ref{eq:definicao-funcao-F4}) depends on basic operations involving the density $\rho$, which is bounded by $c_{\rho}$, the Gaussian kernel $W$ (expression (\ref{eq:Gaussian-Kernel})), and its first order derivatives which are also bounded.
 The second term of equation (\ref{eq:derivative-Hg-resp-kplus1}) includes derivatives of second order of the Gaussian kernel $W$:

-that are also limited.
-This fact together with expression (\ref{eq:limit-for-combination}) demonstrate that the second term in equation (\ref{eq:derivative-Hg-resp-kplus1}) is also limited.
+that is also bounded.
+This fact together with expression (\ref{eq:limit-for-combination}) demonstrate that the second term in equation (\ref{eq:derivative-Hg-resp-kplus1}) is also bounded.
 Therefore, considering these results we claim that there is a constant $M_{2}$ such that:

 Consequently: